pigeonflight/Recipe-Website-Tutorial/docs/_build/html/_sources/tutorials/views.txt

 .. image:: ../images/recipewebsite-template.jpg

-The supporting static resources
+Static resources
 ----------------------------------
-For our purposes we will want to have a static files for css, javascript and image resources.
+For our purposes we will want to have static files for css, javascript and image resources.
 By convention these resources are stored in the `static` folder.

 Here are some things we can do: